 First marathons fail in week 10 from injury, not race day from underfitness.
-Mileage progression is the safety mechanism — increase weekly mileage by no more than 10% week-over-week, with a recovery week every 4 weeks.
+Mileage progression is the safety mechanism: increase weekly mileage by no more than 10% week over week, with a recovery week every 4 weeks.
 This 16-week template builds from a base of 15–20 miles per week to a peak of 35–45 miles per week, then tapers for the final 2 weeks.
-Adjust mileage to your starting fitness — pace yourself off the long run and not off the speed sessions.
+Adjust mileage to your starting fitness, and pace yourself off the long run rather than the speed sessions.

 How a 16-week marathon plan breaks down